reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ### Creating

 To make it easier to create your own extensions, there is an in-built command which generates an extension with some examples.
-You can create the extension using:
+You can create the extension using

 <CodeExample>